3 dead, state capital battered as storms rake Missouri

 Published Thursday, May 23, 2019 4:57AM EDT

-JEFFERSON CITY, Mo. -- An outbreak of nasty storms spawned tornadoes that razed homes, flattened trees, tossed cars across a dealership lot and injured several people in Missouri's capital city and killed at least three others elsewhere in the state.
+JEFFERSON CITY, Mo. -- An outbreak of nasty storms spawned tornadoes that razed homes, flattened trees and tossed cars across a dealership lot, injuring about two dozen people in Missouri's capital city and killing at least three others elsewhere in the state.

 The National Weather Service confirmed that a large and destructive twister moved over Jefferson City shortly before midnight Wednesday.

 The tornado cut a path about 3 miles long and a mile wide from the south end of Jefferson City north toward the Missouri River, said police Lt.
 David Williams.
-Emergency workers reported about two dozen injuries, Williams said, and around 100 of people were in shelters.
+Emergency workers reported about two dozen injuries, Williams said, and around 100 of people went to shelters.
 Hospitals reported treating injuries such as cuts and bruises.

-There were no immediate reports of any deaths or missing people in the capital city of about 40,000, but door-to-door checks were being done Thursday.
+There were no immediate reports of any deaths or missing people in the capital city of about 40,000, and it appeared everyone was accounted for after door-to-door checks that were nearly complete Thursday evening, police Lt.
+David Williams said.

 Many in Jefferson City considered themselves fortunate to survive.

-David Surprenant watched the storm approach then rushed to join the rest of his family in the basement.
+David Surprenant watched the storm approach then rushed to join his family in the basement.
 By then, the windows had started shattering and the pressure dropped.

 "It was just the eeriest sound ever, and it felt like it was taking your breath right out of you," Surprenant, 34, said.
 He and his family were unharmed.